 The collective noun for a group of snakes is a bed, a den, a pit, or a knot of snakes.
-While "knot" is perhaps the most intuitively descriptive, conjuring images of intertwined bodies, all four terms offer a glimpse into how humans perceive these fascinating and often misunderstood creatures.
+Even so, while "knot" is perhaps the most intuitively descriptive, conjuring images of intertwined bodies, all four terms offer a glimpse into how humans perceive these fascinating and often misunderstood creatures.
 Each of these terms paints a different picture, from the unsettling "pit" to the more neutral "den," highlighting the complex relationship we have with snakes.

 Main Subheading